withastro/starlight/.changeset/quick-peas-deny.md

 "@astrojs/starlight": patch
 ---

-Prevent keydown event from firing on input elements
+Prevent search keyboard shortcuts from triggering when input elements are focused